-- iv) East side of north Transept roof is concealed by a stone parapet.
-High 5.3 level access should be considered to survey condition; when parapet gutters are next cleaned. - v) South side of Nave where visible from ground level is Wesmorland 5.7 slate in generally good condition although there are a number of cracked or missing slates which should be repaired. - vi) West side of porch roof Westmorland slate in good condition.
-East 5.9 side of porch roof Westmorland slate in good condition; although repairs have been carried out to provide supplementary support to a number of slates.
-The back of the water tabling on both East and West side requires repointing in NHL sand mortar. - vii) West side of South Transept is concealed by a stone parapet.
-High 5.10 level access should be considered to survey condition; when parapet gutters are next cleaned. - viii) East side of South Transept is concealed by a stone parapet.
-High level 5.11 access should be considered to survey condition; when parapet gutters are next cleaned. - ix) Tower roof: The leadwork and the timber framing to the access hatch 5.14 in the North East corner require a small amount of repair to prevent water ingress. - x) A programme of cleaning and maintaining the parapet gutter, 5.17 rainwater hoppers, rainwater downpipes etc. should be established to prevent blockages and potential water ingress. - xi) North wall of Chancel: Stonework in generally in good condition 9.01 although area above and left of window 12 should be carefully repointed.
-Possible leak from gutter should be investigated. - xii) East wall of north side aisle to Chancel: Stonework in generally good 9.02 condition although area from window cill upwards should be carefully repointed.
-Holes which appear to be redundant fixings from an old downpipe should also be pointed to prevent moisture gaining access to the stone.
-Upper level of buttress facing north, east and south should also be brushed to remove loose stone and carefully repointed.
-Leak from gutter should be investigated.
+- vii) South side of Nave where visible from ground level is Wesmorland slate 5.7 in generally good condition although there are a number of cracked or missing slates which should be repaired. - viii) West side of porch roof Westmorland slate in good condition.
+East side 5.9 of porch roof Westmorland slate in good condition; although repairs have been carried out to provide supplementary support to a number of slates one of which has started to slip, this should be re-fixed.
+The back of the water tabling on both East and West side requires repointing in NHL sand mortar. - ix) West side of South Transept is concealed by a stone parapet.
+High level 5.10 access should be considered to survey condition when parapet gutters are next cleaned.
+However, the coverings appear to be in generally good condition when viewed from the tower. - x) East side of South Transept is concealed by a stone parapet.
+High level 5.11 access should be considered to survey condition when parapet gutters are next cleaned. - xi) Tower roof: The leadwork and the timber framing to the access hatch 5.14 in the north east corner require a small amount of repair to prevent water ingress. - xii) A programme of cleaning and maintaining the parapet gutter, rainwater 5.17 hoppers, rainwater downpipes etc. should be established to prevent blockages and potential water ingress. - xiii) Porch entrance doors timber and metalwork require redecoration.
+6.3